 - Place pork, seared side up, on a rack in a shallow, foil-lined roasting pan.

-- Alternatively, bring to room temperature, wrap with foil and place in the refrigerator for 2 to 24 hours.
-(I find the refrigeration helps the mustard glaze stay in place on the pork.)
+- At this point, you can slice and serve, or wrap the pork loin with foil and place in the refrigerator for 2 to 24 hours.
+I find refrigeration helps the mustard glaze stay adhered to the pork.

 - In a large saucepan, combine the plums (or peaches), sugar, raisins, water, orange zest and lemon zest.
 Bring to a boil, reduce heat and simmer for 20 minutes.